With all the different types of franchises available these days, are there certain ones you’d never consider buying?

 Note: I have never visited an Aaron’s Sales & Leasing store.

-In addition, I’ve never talked to a franchisee or anyone at headquarters.
+In addition, I’ve never talked to a rental franchise owner or anyone at headquarters.

 Could they also be considered predators…because they’re part of an industry that a good number of people feel is involved in predatory lending?